hphelion/documentation/publiccloud/api.copyright.v13.md

 ## Image (Glance) ## {#image}

-Copyright &copy; 2010-2011 OpenStack Foundation.
+Copyright &#169; 2010-2011 OpenStack Foundation.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at:
 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)